gaby492/CS207-Obstacle-avoiding-robot/README.md

 # HOW THE PROJECT WORKS
 _______________________________________________________________________________________

-If the project is perfectly assembled and the sketch "Obstacle_Avoidance_Car.ino", then the steps are the following:
+If the project is perfectly assembled and the sketch "Obstacle_Avoidance_Car.ino" is successfully uploaded into the arduino board, then the steps are the following:

 1. Download the application “ELEGOO BLE Tool” provided by ELEGOO and available for Android and IOS.
 2. The application provides some buttons, and the user has to set the values that every button is going to represent.
 The user can change those values by keeping pressing any button.